Wendell Ford: Governor of Kentucky

 At the expiration of his term as lieutenant governor, Ford was one of eight candidates to enter the 1971 Democratic gubernatorial primary.
 The favorite of the field was Ford's mentor, Combs.
-During the campaign, Ford attacked Combs' age and the sales tax enacted during Combs' administration.
+During the campaign, Ford attacked Combs on the grounds of age and the sales tax enacted during Combs's administration.
 He also questioned why Combs would leave his better-paying federal judgeship to run for a second term as governor.
-Ford garnered more votes than Combs and the other six candidates combined, and attributed his unlikely win over Combs in the primary to superior strategy and Combs' underestimation of his candidacy.
+Ford garnered more votes than Combs and the other six candidates combined, and attributed his unlikely win over Combs in the primary to superior strategy and Combs's underestimation of his candidacy.
 Following the election, Combs correctly predicted "This is the end of the road for me politically."

-Ford went on to win the governorship in a four-way general election that included another former Democratic governor, A. B. "Happy" Chandler, who ran as an independent.
+Ford went on to win the governorship in a four-way general election that included another former Democratic governor, Happy Chandler, who ran as an Independent.
 Ford finished more than 58,000 votes ahead of his closest rival, Republican Tom Emberton.
 With Combs and Chandler both out of politics, factionalism in the Kentucky Democratic Party began to wane.

 As governor, Ford raised revenue from a severance tax on coal, a two-cent-per-gallon tax on gasoline, and an increased corporate tax.
 He balanced these increases by exempting food from the state sales tax.
 The resulting large budget surplus allowed him to propose several construction projects.
-His victory in the primary had been largely due to Jefferson County, and he returned the favor by approving funds to build the Commonwealth Convention Center and expand the Kentucky Fair and Exposition Center.
+His victory in the primary had been largely due to Jefferson County, Kentucky, and he returned the favor by approving funds to build the Kentucky International Convention Center and expand the Kentucky Exposition Center.
 He also shepherded a package of reforms to the state's criminal justice system through the first legislative session of his term.

 Ford oversaw the transition of the University of Louisville from municipal to state funding.
 He pushed for reforms to the state's education system, giving up his own chairmanship of the University of Kentucky board of trustees and extending voting rights to student and faculty members of university boards.
 These changes generally shifted administration positions in the state's colleges from political rewards to professional appointments.
-He increased funding to the state's education budget and gave expanded powers to the Council on Higher Education.
+He increased funding to the state's education budget and gave expanded powers to the Kentucky Council on Postsecondary Education.
 He vetoed a measure that would have allowed collective bargaining for teachers.

 Ford drew praise for his attention to the mundane task of improving the efficiency and organization of executive departments, creating several "super cabinets" under which many departments were consolidated.
 During the 1972 legislative session, he created the Department of Finance and Administration, combining the functions of the Kentucky Program Development Office and the Department of Finance.
 Constitutional limits sometimes prevented him from combining like functions, but Ford made the reorganization a top priority and realized some savings to the state.